-Bull Products, a manufacturer of life-saving fire protection equipment, has strengthened its presence in the ship building industry, after securing a partnership with a major Norwegian distributor.
+Bull Products has strengthened its presence in the ship building industry, after securing a partnership with a major Norwegian distributor.

 Working alongside Vestcom, a major wireless communication supplier in Norway, Bull Products supplied more than 50 of its renowned Cygnus Wireless Alarms to several Norwegian Shipyards: Kleven Group, Vard Group and Ulstein Group.
 The ships are currently being transformed into luxury cruise ships, ferries and offshore vessels.

 A major innovation in wireless emergency fire, first aid, and intruder alarms for construction sites, the Cygnus radio system, manufactured by Bull Products, provides contractors with an efficient and versatile temporary alarm system to protect workers during the construction phase.